Pandoa/FirebaseFeatures/README.md

 If the logs from `adb` indicate `Invalid application ID`, it means your AdMob application ID is invalid.
 The crash will disappear once you use the good one available on AdMob page.
 |:warning:| The AdMob application ID is not an ad ID.
 It looks like `ca-app-pub-XXXXXXXXXXXXXXXX~XXXXXXXXXX`.|
 |:--:|:---|
+### 3.1.2.
+Error: Cook failed.
+Editor terminated with exit code `16384`.
+If you encounter this issue, go in the Firebase Console.
+Click on `Realtime Database` in the left panel and create a new Realtime Database.

 # 4. Support
 If you need help, have a feature request or experience troubles, please contact us at [pandores.marketplace@gmail.com](mailto:pandores.marketplace+FirebaseFeatures@gmail.com?subject=Firebase%20Features%20-%20).